Sidd-D-Ace/color-change-extension/Readme.md

 **Navigate without sight.**

 KeySight is a browser extension designed for screen reader users and power users who want to navigate the web faster.
-It allows you to map **10 custom keyboard shortcuts** to physically click buttons, follow links, or trigger elements on any webpage using CSS selectors.
+It allows you to map **Unlimited custom keyboard shortcuts** to physically click buttons, follow links, or trigger elements on any webpage using CSS selectors.

 ## 🚀 Features

-* **10 Custom Triggers:** Map up to 10 distinct actions on a single page.
+* **Unlimited Custom Triggers:** Map Unlimited distinct actions on a single page.
 * **Universal Compatibility:** Works on any website (Gmail, GitHub, YouTube, etc.).
 * **CSS Selector Support:** Target elements by ID, Class, or Attributes (e.g., `[aria-label="Submit"]`).
 * **Accessibility First:**
     * Fully compatible with screen readers (NVDA, JAWS, VoiceOver).
     * Audible confirmation when a shortcut is triggered (e.g., *"First shortcut triggered"*).
     * Settings dialog is fully keyboard navigable.
+* **Quick Capture Mode:**
+    * Automatically fetches button id,class.
+    * Captures Shortcut and saves with the trigger.
+    * Activates with a Magic Key (Ctrl+Alt+C).
+    * Automatically Renders new Row to the Setting Dialog.
 * **Auto-Save:** Settings are saved instantly as you type.
 * **No-Mouse Needed:** Open settings anywhere with `Ctrl+Shift+F`.